Nicholas Charles Arbuthnott1

 M, #18396, b. circa 1576, d. circa September 1633

-Henry Cary, 1st Viscount Falkland was born circa 1576.1 He was the son of Sir Edward Cary and Katherine Knyvett.2 A contract for the marriage of Henry Cary, 1st Viscount Falkland and Elizabeth Tanfield was signed on 27 June 1602.1 He died circa September 1633.1 He was buried on 25 September 1633.1
+Henry Cary, 1st Viscount of Falkland was born circa 1576.1 He was the son of Sir Edward Cary and Katherine Knyvett.3 A contract for the marriage of Henry Cary, 1st Viscount of Falkland and Elizabeth Tanfield was signed on 27 June 1602.1 He died circa September 1633.1 He was buried on 25 September 1633.1

-He had one other son and four other daughters (all of whom became nuns in France).1 He wrote the book The History of the most unfortunate Prince Edward III, with choice potlical observations on him and his unhappy favourites, Gaveston and Spencer, published 1680.1
+He wrote the book The History of the most unfortunate Prince Edward III, with choice political observations on him and his unhappy favourites, Gaveston and Spencer, published 1680.1

 Citations